Entanglement Monotones from Complementarity Relations

 with $W_{wy}(\rho_A) = S_l(\rho_A)$ if written in terms of the Schmidt's coefficients.
-Actually, this equality holds for any incoherent state.
-However, in general, by considering a reference basis in which the quantum coherence is different from zero, $W_{wy}(\rho_A) \neq S_l(\rho_A)$ since $C_{wy}(\rho_A) \neq C_{hs}(\rho_A)$ for mixed states.
-Besides, from Eq. (\ref{eq:robu}), it's possible to see that $W_{l_1}(\rho)$ is equal to the robustness of entanglement for global pure states \cite{Tarrach}.
+Besides, from Eq. (\ref{eq:robu}), it is possible to see that $W_{l_1}(\rho)$ is equal to the robustness of entanglement for global pure states \cite{Tarrach}.
 To see that $W_{l_1}(\rho_A)$ and $W_{wy}(\rho_A)$ are concave is straightforward, since all measures of predictability and visibility are convex functions.
-Also, the measures are invariant under the permutation of the components of the probability vectors, even when we are considering a reference basis in which the measures of quantum coherence are non-vanishing.
-However, there is another way to see that $W_{l_1}(\rho_A)$ and $W_{wy}(\rho_A)$ are unitarily invariant, or, equivalently, symmetric under permutation of the probability vectors components.
-Following Ref. \cite{Zhu}, we have that a real function $f$ on the probability simplex is Schur convex if it preserves the majorization order, that is, $f(x) \le f(y)$ whenever $x \prec y$.
-On the other hand, $f$ is Schur concave if it reverses the majorization order, i.e., $f(x) \ge f(y)$ whenever $x \prec y$ \cite{Olkin}.
-Hence, Schur convex and Schur concave functions are necessarily symmetric.
-In addition, symmetric convex (concave) functions are automatically Schur convex (concave), but the converse is not true in general.
-Thus, using the Schur concave criteria, it's possible to show that the functions $W_{l_1}(\rho_A)$ and $W_{wy}(\rho_A)$ are symmetric under permutation of the components of probability vectors.
-Besides, it's possible to show that all these entanglement monotones can be taken as classical uncertainty measures of the state $\rho_A$, since they satisfy all of Luo's criteria for classical uncertainty measures \cite{Luo}.
+Also, the measures are invariant under the permutation of the components of the probability vectors, even when we are considering a reference basis in which the measures of quantum coherence are non-vanishing, given that we first restrict ourselves to the Schmidt coefficients and its eigenvectors, and then make a unitary transformation to the reference basis.

+However, there is another way to see that $W_{l_1}(\rho_A)$ and $W_{wy}(\rho_A)$ do not increase under LOCC (local quantum operations and classical communication).
+As the entanglement cannot increase by LOCC , any entanglement monotone $E$ must reverse the majorization order \cite{Olkin}.
+Since Schur concave functions are exactly the functions that invert the majorization order, i.e., $f(x) \ge f(y)$ whenever $x \prec y$, they can be used to quantify entanglement of pure states \cite{Nie}.
+Thus, the Schur concave criteria together with invariance under the permutation of the Schmidt coefficients is enough to show that any function of the type of Eq. (\ref{eq:entmon_}) does not increase under LOCC, according to Ref. \cite{Mintert}.